ljubobratovicrelja/distance-transform/README.md

 ## Visualization

-...Works with an arbitrary image (which is easily binarizer), uses it and shows in the similar fashion to the animation sub-program, how distance transform is evaluated.
+...Works with an arbitrary image (which is easily binarized), uses it and shows in the similar fashion to the animation sub-program, how distance transform is evaluated.
 Say, using an image like this:

 ![deer-input](https://github.com/ljubobratovicrelja/distance-transform/blob/master/images/deer-input.png?raw=true)